shrutigupta22/myportfolio/README.md

 # myportfolio
-This is the portfolio of Rohit Sharma for understanding the things in Djnago.
+This is the portfolio of Rohit Sharma for understanding the things in Django.